digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/how-to/access-users-location.md

 4. Scroll down the query editor and from **Settings** enable the `Run this query on application load?` option.
 This ensures that the JavaScript query runs each time the app is opened, providing the user's location.

-5. Upon clicking **Run**, your browser prompts you to grant permission for the ToolJet app to access your location.
+5. Upon clicking **Run**, your browser prompts you to grant permission for the JumpStart app to access your location.
 Allow this permission to receive location data.
   <div style={{textAlign: 'center'}}>
    <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/how-to/access-location/newprompt.png" alt="How to: Access User's Location" />
   </div>